haibin0332/hadoop-tutorial/README.md

 # hadoop-tutorial
 there are many different tutorials on using hadoop+eclipse in internet.

-this version gives a detailed introduction on how to configure hadoop+eclipse
+this version gives a detailed introduction on how to configure hadoop+eclipse(java)

 I run the sample wordcount on ubuntu with one master node + two slaver nodes